 Background: Recollection is disrupted in Major Depressive Disorder (MDD), but this disruption can be minimized by focused attention at encoding and retrieval.
 The neural mechanisms responsible for these clinically important phenomena are unclear.
 Thus, we used event-related potentials (ERPs) to examine recollection in MDD.

-Methods: Twenty-four adults with MDD and 24 controls encoded words shown on the left or right (perceptual source) by making animacy or mobility judgments (conceptual source).
+Methods: Twenty-four unmedicated adults with MDD and 24 controls encoded words shown on the left or right (perceptual source) by making animacy or mobility judgments (conceptual source).
 ERPs were recorded during cued source retrieval, which depends on recollection.

-Results: Mobility judgments prompted deeper encoding than animacy judgments, and memory was characterized by a Group x Cue x Encoding Task interaction: depressed adults were generally less accurate and less confident than controls, but they showed excellent conceptual source memory following deeper encoding.
+Results: Mobility judgments prompted deeper encoding than animacy judgments, and memory performance was characterized by a Group x Cue x Encoding Task interaction: depressed adults were generally less accurate and less confident than controls, but they showed excellent conceptual source memory following deeper encoding.
 In parallel, a positive parietal ERP deflection that tracks recollection was globally reduced in depression, but sustained left parietal activation was seen during conceptual source judgments for deeply encoded words in MDD.

 Conclusions: This study links two reliable effects of depression on recollection to electrophysiological activity over parietal cortex.
 First, accuracy and confidence were reduced in MDD, and the most reliable ERP correlate of recollection—a positive parietal deflection from 400-800 ms—was blunted.
 Second, depressed adults showed excellent memory when both the encoding and retrieval tasks demanded sustained attention, and this combination elicited sustained left parietal activity.
 These results link the impact of depression on recollection to parieto-hippocampal circuits, and they highlight the need for further work on this important topic.